Skip to main content

 Legal Disclaimer

 This article is for educational purposes only and does not constitute legal advice.
 The distinction between fraud and bad faith is legally complex and fact-specific.
-Real-life case examples are discussed for general educational context — they should not be cited in letters to insurance carriers, as doing so may constitute the unauthorized practice of law.
+A Public Adjuster’s role is to document the carrier’s conduct and handle the claim; the development of legal arguments, the selection of legal theories, and the conduct of litigation are the work of a California-licensed attorney.
 Consult a licensed California attorney before pursuing any legal action.

 Introduction: Bad Faith and Fraud Are Not the Same Thing